You’ve got the freedom to learn what you want | Courses from ₹2499, check out

 What is a Stop Loss Order?

 A stop-loss order enables users to automatically square off their position at a predetermined price when they are in a losing trade.
-Trading in intraday, stock, and derivatives all use stop-loss orders.
+Stop-loss orders are used in intraday, stock, and derivatives trading.

 Both sides of the position you take allow for the usage of stop-loss orders.
 To limit your losses, you can create a buy or sell stop-loss order depending on whether you are in a long or short position.